 What is poetry?

-Poetry is a form of written art that uses rhythm and rhyme to express emotions, ideas, or thoughts.
+Poetry is a form of written art that uses rhythm and words that rhyme with others wanting to express emotions, ideas, or thoughts.
 Poems can be very short – some only contain one line!
 Other poems are much longer with many more lines.

 The content you write about in your poem can vary as well; it might be anything from love poetry to something about the environment.